Frugal methods for getting your vinyl siding clean

 If you want to make your siding last longer, you might want to consider treating it with spray Armor All or a similar silicone-type treatment.

-I buy Mean Green from the dollar store.
+I buy Mean Green.
 I also have a long handled soft brush that is used for washing vehicles.
 Simply spray a section at a time, starting at the top.
 Brush the siding and hose it down.
 Go on to the next section.
 I can do the whole side of my house in less than an hour.
 One bottle of Mean Green should do the whole job.
 It is good for almost all cleaning jobs.
 It will cut grease and loosen any dirt!
 I use it all over the house.
 I now purchase the half-gallon size and refill my spray bottle that I bought the first time.
 I even use it as a pre-treat for stains on laundry, especially grass stains.

 Take the Next Step: